Altair1618/Labpro3-Single-Service/README.md

 ## How To Run
 - Clone this repository
+- Fill the .env file with your own credentials
 - Run `docker-compose up` command inside the repository folder
 - Server is started on docker image